YicongHong/Thinking-VLN/README.md

 -----------------------

-#### 3 - About Pre-Training & Transformer
+#### 4 - About Pre-Training & Transformer

 Pre-trained [Transformer-based](https://arxiv.org/abs/1706.03762) visual-language models are amazing.

 For VLN, starting from [PRESS](https://arxiv.org/abs/1909.02244) which directly use the language features produced by a pre-trained [BERT](https://arxiv.org/abs/1810.04805).
 Then, [PREVALENT](https://github.com/weituo12321/PREVALENT) designs the Attended Masked Language Modeling (conditioned on images) and the Action Prediction objectives especially for VLN pre-training, but uses language features only for fine-tuning in downstream tasks.
 Later, [VLN-BERT](https://arxiv.org/abs/2004.14973) applies MLM to pre-train the network for estimating instruction-path compatibility.

 I like our [Recurrent-VLN-BERT](https://github.com/YicongHong/Recurrent-VLN-BERT) for its simplicity and efficiency.
 We were looking for a way to allow the network to adequetly benefit from the pre-trained V&L knowledge for the VLN tasks.
 And the idea we came up with is simple enough -- use the [CLS] token as a recurrent link and cut away the entire downstream network -- **using BERT itself as the Navigator** -- it could also be a general network for many other problems which are defined as a partially observable Markov decision process (maybe with short-term dependency?
-Not sure... please see *1 - About Memory Graph and Early Training*.
+Not sure... please see *About Memory Graph and Early Training*.
 And finally, very efficient, a single RTX-2080Ti GPU for training to new SoTA.
 Hope I am not over-selling it. :stuck_out_tongue::stuck_out_tongue::stuck_out_tongue:

 We started the project in a way very similar to [PREVALENT](https://arxiv.org/abs/2002.10638).
 [Cristian](https://crodriguezo.github.io/) and I designed five pre-training objectives: (1) Heading Angle Prediction, (2) Contrastive Instruction-Path Learning, (3) Stopping Prediction, (4) Sub-Instructions Permutation Learning and (5) Masked Verbs Modelling.
 We coded up lots of stuffs but soon we are frightened by the data and the compute requirement.